Transparent dark purple Insurte logo

 The Ultimate Guide to Applying for a Schengen Visa

-Whether you're planning a short vacation, a business trip, or a family visit, obtaining a Schengen visa is a key step in your journey.
+Whether you're planning a short vacation, a business trip, or a family visit, applying for (and obtaining) a Schengen visa is a key part of the process.
+Without one, you won't be able to go on your trip after all.

-This guide will walk you through how to apply for a Schengen visa, covering everything from where to apply to the necessary documentation and common FAQs, leaving no stone unturned.
+That is why we created this article.
+In it, we will walk you through how to apply for a Schengen visa, covering everything from where to apply to the necessary documentation, and even answering some common frequently asked questions.

 Applying for a Schengen visa doesn’t have to be complicated – especially when you know what will be expected of you going in.